 Minuteman provides services both directly to its members and, acting as the agent of those libraries, to the public.
 Below is a sample of services provided to member libraries and also to the public.

 MLN maintains a shared library catalog for our member libraries.
-The shared web-based catalog offers an easy interface for finding current information on the location of over 6 million items, including books, periodical, and audiovisual materials.
-It gives our users the choice of searching one library or the entire network and allows them to request materials, to renew items, and to manage their library accounts online.
+The shared web-based catalog offers an easy interface for finding current information on the location of over 6 million items, including books, periodicals, and audiovisual materials.
+It gives our users the choice of searching one library or the entire Network and allows them to request materials, to renew items, and to manage their library accounts online.

 Common Borrower Card

 A valid library card from one of the Minuteman libraries listed at:

 will be honored at any of the libraries.
 Information about each library can be found on this page.
 This information is subject to change.
 You may want to call to verify library hours and other information before visiting.

 - A valid library card must be presented to borrow items.
 A valid card is one that

 - has no fines greater than $10